-The Mineral Reserve estimate for the Fekola Mine accounts for mining depletion as of December 31, 2020, and costs based on the 2020 LoM plan and 2021 budgeted costs.
-The Mineral Reserve estimate has an effective date of December 31, 2020 and has been modified from the Indicated Mineral Resources.
+The Mineral Reserve estimates for the Fekola Mine and Cardinal Zone account for mining depletion as of December 31, 2021, and costs based on the 2021 LoM plan and 2022 budgeted costs.
+The Mineral Reserve estimate has an effective date of December 31, 2021 and has been modified from the Indicated Mineral Resources.
 No Proven Mineral Reserves have been reported.